Don't translate your documentation (yet)

 âCan we support localized docs?â

-Technically?
-Yes.
+Technically, yes.
 Should you?
 Maybe not.

 Mistake 1: Translating without a goal

-Better reason to translate: Youâre entering a specific market next quarter.
-You have native speakers on the team who will maintain it.
-Youâve validated that language blocks users from adopting your product.
+Better reason to translate: ou're entering a specific market next quarter, you have native speakers on the team who will maintain it, or you've validated that the language barrier is actually blocking users from adopting your product.

-Donât translate âjust in case.â Translate when you have a specific goal and resources to maintain it.
+Don't translate "just in case."
+Translate when you have a specific goal and the resources to maintain it.

 Mistake 2: Translating everything at once